An earthquake devastates eastern Afghanistan, killing more than 600 and destroying villages

-KABUL, Afghanistan (AP) — An earthquake in Afghanistan’s east has killed at least 610 people and injured 1,300, a spokesman for the Taliban government said Monday.
+KABUL, Afghanistan (AP) — An earthquake in Afghanistan’s east has killed more than 610 people, injured over 1,300 and destroyed numerous villages, a spokesman for the Taliban government said Monday.

-The 6.0 magnitude quake late Sunday hit towns in the province of Kunar, near the city of Jalalabad in neighboring Nangarhar province, destroying numerous villages and causing extensive damage.
+The 6.0 magnitude quake late Sunday hit a series of towns in the province of Kunar, near the city of Jalalabad in neighboring Nangahar province, causing extensive damage.

-It struck at 11:47 p.m. and was just 8 kilometers (5 miles) deep.
+The quake at 11:47 p.m. was centered 27 kilometers (17 miles) east-northeast of the city of Jalalabad in Nangarhar province, the U.S. Geological Survey said.
+It was just 8 kilometers (5 miles) deep.
 Shallower quakes tend to cause more damage.

+Footage from Nangarhar showed people frantically digging through rubble with their hands, searching for loved ones in the dead of night, and injured people being stretchered out of collapsed buildings and into helicopters.
+Villagers in Kunar gave interviews outside their wrecked homes.

 Interior Ministry spokesman Abdul Matin Qani confirmed the casualty figures to the Associated Press, saying the late-night quake killed 610 people and injured 1,300 in Kunar.
 Many houses were destroyed.

-In Nangarhar, a dozen people died and hundreds were injured, said Qani.
+In Nangarhar, a dozen people died and hundreds were injured, he said.

-He said many areas had not been able to report casualties figures and that “the numbers were expected to change” as death and injuries are reported.
+Zaman said many areas had not been able to report casualty figures and that “the numbers were expected to change” as deaths and injuries are reported.
+The Taliban government’s chief spokesman, Zabihullah Mujahid, said “all available resources will be utilized to save lives.”

 Nearby Jalalabad is a bustling trade city due to its proximity with neighboring Pakistan and a key border crossing between the countries.
 Although it has a population of about 300,000 according to the municipality, it’s metropolitan area is thought to be far larger.
 Most of its buildings are low-rise constructions, mostly of concrete and brick, and its outlying areas include homes built of mud bricks and wood.
 Many are of poor construction.